Rewrite the Content for a Website Intro Section … And You Could Earn $200!

 Your client should give you some briefing information like this, whatever you’re going to be writing (you can also ask for it):

-The Company Name: Charles Chiropractic Clinic (I made the name up, but it’s based on a real website).
-For purposes of this practice assignment, let’s say the clinic is located in Boston, Massachusetts; serving patients within a 30 to 45-mile radius of Boston.
+The Company Name: Greener Garden Landscaping (I made the name up, but it’s based on a real website).
+For purposes of this Challenge, let’s say the business is located in Raleigh, North Carolina; serving customers within a 30 to 45-mile radius of Raleigh-Durham.

-Target Audience: People in the Boston area, looking for pain relief.
-They’re specifically looking for a reputable chiropractor located near them.
+Target Audience: People in the Raleigh area, looking to transform their garden/lawn/landscape into something they’d be proud of; a beautiful, hassle-free “paradise.”
+They’re specifically looking for a reputable landscaping company located near them.

 - Quality care